-Scrutineers are permitted to inspect, without touching, the ballots, the electors' list and all other papers, forms and documents relating to the vote but not so as to delay the opening or operation of a Voting Location, Results Room or Return Envelope Processing Station for Vote by Mail.
+Scrutineers are permitted to inspect, without touching, the ballots, the electors' list and all other papers, forms and documents relating to the vote but not so as to delay the opening or operation of a Voting Location or Results Room.

 Pursuant to Section 42(4) of the Act, only one scrutineer per tabulator station will be permitted at a Voting Location to be a witness at a time.
-If a candidate or another scrutineer working on behalf of the same candidate enters the Voting Location, Results Room or Return Envelope Processing Station, the prior scrutineer shall be required to leave.
+If a candidate or another scrutineer working on behalf of the same candidate enters the Voting Location, or Results Room, the prior scrutineer shall be required to leave.

-No candidate shall be allowed to have more than one scrutineer in a Return Envelope Processing Station or Results Room at one time.
+No candidate shall be allowed to have more than one scrutineer in a Results Room at one time.